Category Archives: Staging

 Staging consists of making small changes to greatly improve the home’s appearance

 Think about all the model homes you have ever visited.
 There is less furniture than you would find in the average person’s home.
 These model homes are never “cluttered” or have numerous personal belongings.
-Understandably, we would not want to live our lives in a model home, we like our furniture, knick-knacks and personal items that make our house a home.
-However, when you are attempting to sell your home the goal is to make YOUR HOME become your BUYER’S HOME, read more in archute architect website.
+Understandably, we would not want to live our lives in a model home, we like our furniture like these pedrali furniture items, knick-knacks and personal items that make our house a home.

 The staging process begins with viewing your home through the eyes of the buyer, a very good start is adding an amazon reed diffuser in each room to give a nice aroma to your home for sale.